Iceland Photo Workshop

 What's Included: All transportation within Iceland, meals, snacks, soft drinks, lodging (single occupancy may be available, extra surcharge, just ask us), and photographic guiding and instruction from three pros, from the time we meet on February 13th in Reykjavik until the time we say goodbye late day on February 21st.

 What's Not Included: Airfare from your home to and from Iceland.
 Travel and trip insurance (recommended).
-Hotel room in Reykjavik for nights of February 12th and 21st (this will vary by individual travel needs - but we will have a hotel and rate ready for you).
+Hotel room and dinner in Reykjavik for nights of February 12th and 21st (this will vary by individual travel needs - but we will have a hotel and rate ready for you).
 Alcoholic beverages.
 Tips for our guides.
 Anything else not specifically listed above in the "what's included" section.

 Payment, Terms and Conditions: All of Muench Workshops Terms and Conditions apply.
 A deposit of $2500 USD will guarantee your spot, and the final payment of $2995 USD will be due not later than December 1, 2013.
 Payment is by your personal check or credit card.
 While we don't expect this, Muench Workshops reserves the right to adjust the tuition of this workshop due to factors beyond our control, such as currency fluctuations, political action, governmental issues or the like.
 Additional terms and conditions specific to this workshop: Your deposit is a firm commitment, and is non-refundable, which is why we recommend trip insurance.
 If you need to cancel, Muench Workshops will try and fill your spot, but no guarantees are made on this and no refunds are promised.
 Please do not make air travel arrangements to Iceland until checking with us first.